pazzesko/square-online-webgl/README.md

 # Square Online
-Demo unity game using [`UnityWebRequest`](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) to send and receive position updates of the squares.
+Demo unity online game using [`UnityWebRequest`](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) to send and receive position updates of the squares.

 The client is the unity game and the server is built using spring boot + redis to expose rest services to create and update the game status.